rails/rails/guides/source/caching_with_rails.md

     ...

-    # Run the same query again
+    # Encounter the same query again, so it's pulled from cache
     @products = Product.all
   end